THU-DSP-LAB/ventus-gpgpu/README.md

 ```

 2. IDE support  `make bsp # generate IDE bsp`

 3. to generate verilog file, use `make verilog`.
 The output file is `GPGPU_axi_top.v`

 4. to run tests, use `make tests`.
 Output waveform file is at `test_run_dir`

+   *Notice that current codes are not stable and there are conflicts between existing codes and testcase `gaussian` `gemm`.
+We are preparing new testcase format to integrate with software toolchain and please wait for our new version.*

 ## Acknowledgement